mnlipp/keycloak-moodle-auth/webpages/keycloak-moodle-auth/index.md

 [Moodle](https://moodle.org/) instance for authentication (and registration).

-Not that this extension probably shouldn't exist.
+Note that this extension probably shouldn't exist.
 You need it only if you require an OIDC provider for some application (OIDC being supported by most systems nowadays) and one of the following reasons
 apply: